 • 1965 – Alpine Holiday Classic Gold in Slalom

 • 1966 – Slalom Gold First at Bariloche, Argentina; Vail Trophy Silver Bowl for slalom first and silver for combined; Colorado Cup, first place

 • 1967 – The Werner Cup, the Colorado Cup, the Roch Cup and the giant slalom 3rd Place World Cup award; the Australian Thredbo Cup for first in combined, slalom and giant slalom

 Jim retired from competition after the 1968 Olympics and turned to coaching on a part-time basis.
 He coached the United States Alpine Ski Team for the 1973-1974 season and both junior and senior racers on a part-time basis whenever he had the opportunity.
 Shortly afterwards it was discovered that he had Multiple Sclerosis.
-He has worked tirelessly since spearheading the Jimmie Heuga Center for the Reanimation of the Physically Challenged and The Jimmie Heuga Express, the latter being a series of ski marathons to raise funds for the centre.
+He has worked tirelessly since spearheading the Jimmie Heuga Center for the Reanimation of the Physically Challenged and The Jimmie Heuga Express(now called SKI for MS with Jonny Moseley), the latter being a series of ski marathons to raise funds for the centre.

 A graduate of the University of Colorado, Jimmie, by the age of 25 had been on U.S.Teams during two Olympics and two F.I.S.
 World Championships.

 James “Jim” Heuga was elected to the U.S. National Ski Hall of Fame on 1976.

 To make changes, the file below must be edited.
 Email Carl with any questions ([email protected]).

 If you notice any errors or inconsistencies in Jimmie Heuga's bio, click here to let us know.